aiidalab/aiidalab-widgets-base/README.md

 # aiidalab-widgets-base

-Reusable AiiDA Lab widgets for applications in the AiiDA Lab.
+Reusable widgets for applications in the AiiDA Lab.

 ## Installation